 This vital clutch disc makes sure that this engagement and disengagement of the flywheel happens smoothly every time.
 Early clutches were made with weak clutch discs that would wear out after just a minimal amount of usage.
 But today we have clutch material that can withstand high friction, high heat, and the force of the pressure plate.

-In this article, we’ll run you through the best materials modern clutches are made with.
+In this article, we’ll run you through the best modern clutch lining material.

 Organic clutch discs are made with a combination of friction materials.
 Most commonly, they’re made with phenolic resins, metallic powders, and compounded rubber.
 This type of material comes in two forms: woven and molded.